 Legal Guardian-the caretaker in a legal guardianship relationship.
-This could be the parent or any child placing agency representative.
+This could be the parent or any child placing agency representative. person who has the legal authority and the corresponding duty to care for the personal and property interest of another person.

-Legal Guardianship-the duty and authority to make important decisions in matters having a permanent effect on the life and development of the resident or child and the responsibility for the resident's or child's general welfare until he reaches the age of majority, subject to any child rights possessed by the resident's parents.
+Legal Guardianship-the duty and authority to make important decisions in matters having a permanent effect on the life and development of the resident or child of a resident and the responsibility for the resident's or child of a resident's general welfare until he reaches the age of majority, subject to any child rights possessed by the resident's parents.
 It shall include the rights and responsibilities of legal custody.